zulip/zulip/docs/git/working-copies.md

 Finally, the Zulip core team will occasionally want your changes!

-- The Zulip core team can accept your changes and add them to the official repo, usually on the master branch.
+- The Zulip core team can accept your changes and add them to the official repo, usually on the main branch.

 ## Relevant Git commands